- Research at Western

 Search for Funding: Research Professional

-Research Professional (opens in a new window) is a searchable online database providing summaries of the latest funding opportunities worldwide.
-It is a platform that provides extensive coverage for sponsors and awards within Australia, UK, Europe, Asia and the USA, with over 7,000 open calls for funding.
-The database allows for customisable searches and email alerts to satisfy your individual research discipline requirements and may be used to source funding for travel bursaries, access to facilities and equipment, pre- and post-graduate opportunities, early and mid-career opportunities, awards, grants and prizes, just to name a few!
+Research Professional (opens in a new window) is a searchable online database that provides summaries of the latest funding opportunities worldwide.
+There are over 7,000 open calls for funding and you can customise searches and set up email alerts for individual discipline requirements.
+It can also source funds for travel bursaries, access to facilities and equipment, pre- and post-graduate opportunities, early and mid-career opportunities, awards, grants and prizes, just to name a few!